fivance/WinFix/README.md

 The idea is to collect good optimization scripts and combine them in a single ps1 script.

+It's mostly optimized for gaming, not  for Security (imo, one excludes the other in most cases)

 Use at your own risk, if anything breaks it's on you.

 Must be run in powershell as admin and with Set-ExecutionPolicy Unrestricted